savaged/golf-comp/README.md

 # golf-comp
-A simple golf competition scoring system using SMS with Google Firestore
+A simple golf competition scoring system using SMS with ClickSend